Power grid main characteristics

 The network scheme was restored approximately in three hours after the accident, the supply – in 14 hours.
 Cascade shutdown and blackout of the IPS of Siberia were prevented.
 The Krasnoiarskaya HPP and the Ust-Ilimskaya HPP were shifted to the increased discharge level on approval of the Yenisei water-basin authority in order to cover the power supply shortage in the IPS of Siberia.

 A number of industrial enterprises and coal mines were fully or partially cut off from the power supply.
 The supply of social facilities and population was disrupted in several regions of the Siberian Federal District.
-Restoration of the Sayano-Shushenskaya HPP started practically immediately after the accident.
-The restoration works are planned to be completed in 2014.
+Restoration of the Sayano-Shushenskaya HPP started practically immediately after the accident and were completed in 2014.

 The following steps were taken after the accident: